 We ask that all users stay off any side trails and respect other trail users.

-The Stower Seven Lakes Trail remains CLOSED for ATV/UTV use.
+The Stower Seven Lakes Trail remains CLOSED for For snowmobile and ATV/UTV use.

 Note The Clear Lake to Turtle Lake Rail Trail has been renamed To be called:

 ( The Cattail and the Saw Mill Trail)

 winter ATV & UTV usage

 Summer is here and the atv utv season is here